tlam7497/CapstoneProject/demo_project/README.md

    - rows = books uniquely identified by ASIN
    - columns = proportions topics (each book's proportion of reviews under a certain topic)
 - ```reviews.tsv```: contains a subset of text reviews
-- ```gr_LDA_sample.csv```: contains ASIN feature for each book along with 35 proportion topics features which were extracted from LDA model using just Goodreads features (5k rows)
-   - rows = books uniquely identified by ASIN
-   - columns = proportions topics (each book's proportion of reviews under a certain topic)
-- ```gr_LDA_description_sample.csv```: contains ASIN feature for each book along with 15 proportion topics features which were extracted from LDA model fro Goodreads books descriptions (5k rows)
-   - rows = books uniquely identified by ASIN
-   - columns = proportions topics (each book's proportion of description under a certain topic)
 - ```am_LDA_sample.csv```: contains ASIN feature for each book along with 35 proportion topics features which were extracted from LDA model using just Amazon features (5k rows)
    - rows = books uniquely identified by ASIN
    - columns = proportions topics (each book's proportion of reviews under a certain topic)